sergiomelas/Kde-X11-Screensavers/Scr files/Readme.txt

-Copy the windows  screensavers .scr file in this folser folder before install
+Copy the windows  screensavers .scr file in this folder before install